athaapa/contextflow/README.md

 - Use environment variables (`.env` files) to store keys.
 - Monitor your API usage on your provider's dashboard.
 - ContextFlow does not transmit your keys to any external server.

+The maintainers of ContextFlow are not liable for any API costs, security breaches, or damages arising from use of this library.

 # License
 MIT License - see [LICENSE](https://github.com/athaapa/contextflow/blob/6b79c95d55c53c40bd8f500a6c921ea394c32666/LICENSE) file for details.